-Based on preliminary figures published in the Monthly Indicator of Economic Activity (the "IMAE"), during the six-month period ended June 30, 2020, GDP contracted by 8.5%, as compared to the same period in 2019.
-Annualized GDP growth rate for the months of January and February 2020 was 4.7% and 5.3%, respectively, while GDP contracted by 9.4%, 29.8%, 13.6% and 7.1% in March, April, May and June 2020, respectively.
+Based on preliminary figures published in the Monthly Indicator of Economic Activity (the "IMAE"), during the nine-month period ended September 30, 2020, GDP contracted by 8.1%, as compared to the same period in 2019.
+Annualized GDP growth rate for the months of January and February 2020 was 4.7% and 5.3%, respectively, while GDP contracted by 9.4%, 29.8%, 13.6%, 7.1%, 8.8%, 7.2% and 5.6% in March, April, May, June, July, August and September 2020, respectively.
 The results of the first two months of 2020 demonstrate that the Dominican economy started the year growing at a favorable rate, consistent with the spillover effects of the expansionary measures implemented during the second half of 2019.
-Nevertheless, the economic performance in each of March, April, May and June 2020 contracted due to the impact of the preventative public safety measures taken to contain the spread of COVID-19 in the Dominican Republic.
+Nevertheless, the economic performance since March 2020 has contracted due to the impact of the preventative public safety measures taken to contain the spread of COVID-19 in the Dominican Republic.
 Such measures included, among others, mandatory quarantines and curfews, closure of the country's borders by air, land and sea, suspension of non-essential economic activities and limited public transportation.

-As of the date of this offering memorandum, April 2020 registered the steepest monthly decline in economic performance during the COVID-19 pandemic, consistent with the economic performance of other countries during that month.
-Economic performance in the Republic has improved since May 2020, mainly due to the gradual reopening of non-essential economic activity, easing monetary policy measures to provide liquidity to the economy, the adoption of certain tax incentives and benefits, and targeted government spending on social programs.
+As of the date of this offering memorandum, April 2020 had registered the steepest monthly decline in economic performance during the COVID-19 pandemic, consistent with the economic performance of other countries during that month.
+Economic performance in the Republic has been improving in recent months, mainly due to the gradual reopening of non-essential economic activity, easing monetary policy measures to provide liquidity to the economy, the adoption of certain tax incentives and benefits, and targeted government spending on social programs.
+The 5.6% contraction observed in September 2020 represented a 24.2 percentage point improvement compared to the 29.8% contraction observed in April 2020.
+Excluding hotels, bars and restaurants, the economic activities most affected by the COVID-19 pandemic, the rest of the economic activities in the Dominican Republic show on average a recovery in recent months, from a 12.6% average contraction in the second quarter of 2020 to a 3.0% average contraction in the third quarter of 2020.

-The following table sets forth the distribution of the IMAE in the Dominican economy, indicating for each sector the annual growth rate (contraction) for the six-month period ended June 30, 2020, as compared to the same period in 2019.
+The following table sets forth the distribution of the IMAE in the Dominican economy, indicating for each sector the annual growth rate (contraction) for the nine-month period ended September 30, 2020, as compared to the same period in 2019.